NivekNey/NivekNey.github.io/index.md

 ### 2012, Lisco Global Solutions LID., Taiwan

-> Worked as a summer intern, project includes feature implementation and Microsoft Office integration.
+> Worked as a summer intern, the work includes feature implementation and Microsoft Office integration.

 ## Education